Write for Us

-Bangor Metro Magazine is a monthly glossy focusing on life in greater Bangor, Maine.
-We love stories that take readers not just to Bangor, Brewer, Orono and other surrounding areas but also to Camden, Rockland, Bar Harbor and other nearby locales.
+Bangor Metro Magazine is a monthly glossy focusing on life in Bangor, Maine, and the surrounding area.
+We love stories that take readers not just to Bangor, Brewer and Orono but also to Camden, Rockland, Bar Harbor and other nearby locales.

 We pay competitive rates per assignment based on project scope and experience.

 Our front of book sections are a great place to break into writing for Bangor Metro.
 These shorter, spunky pieces should be rooted in Maine culture and have strong connections to the greater Bangor area.
 We love trend pieces, data stories, service pieces and other topics with a broad look at local issues.
 Check out a few issues to get a sense of our style and viewpoint.

 Presently, sections include:

 - Home & Family

 Pitches should include two (2) succinct sentences indicating what the story is — these should convey the angle you want to take, why it’s special/interesting/noteworthy and why local readers should be interested in it.
 Follow this with a little info about how you’ll tell the story and who you may interview for it.
 Also, please indicate what section you are pitching for.

 Stories in sections (listed above) are usually 500-800 words and include photos.
 Some stories may be assigned at less than 500 words or more than 800 words.
 Please indicate your proposed word count in your pitch.

 We are presently looking for stories with a definitive Maine connection and facts/data to back it up.
 Recent studies, for instance, provide some great context for stories.

 Also, visuals are very important so we encourage you to include hi-res photos you’ve taken yourself or ones that we have expressed written permission to use from the copyright holder of the photo (usually the person who actually took the photo).